 Of course, grocery stores; hotel lobbies; convenience store entrances; restaurant entrances; office building entries; and more try and protect people from falling by doing things like grating surfaces and installing floor mats.

 So, what happens if it was raining outside, there was a floor mat, and you slipped and fell and got hurt, do you have a claim against the business or grocery store for your injuries?
 The answer depends upon the circumstances surrounding the fall because, in part, of the recent change in Florida’s premises liability law.
-In most cases like this fact pattern, you will likely need the help of an experienced Florida injury lawyer to determine if you have a winnable negligence claim for damages given that there was a floor mat in place at the time of the accident.
+In most cases like this, you will likely need to evaluate the condition of the floor mat to determine if you have a winnable negligence claim.

-3 Things to Consider in Floor Mat Falls
+3 Issues To Consider In Floor Mat Caused Slip And Falls

 1. The Type of Mat

 Not all floor mats are the same; different mats are sold for different uses.
 There are floor mats made for anti-static; pool areas; bathroom areas; garage floors; and other areas.
 Some are made with recycled materials.
 Some are designed to inter-connect with other mats.
 Some are thick, some are thin.
 Some are rubber, some are carpeted.

 It is important to know if the floor mat involved in your fall was appropriate for use in the spot where you fell.
 Was it made to handle rainwater?